thl13-uakron/ObjectOriented-sp2018/finalProject/README.md

 				- Can happen if wealth less than 0
 			- Promoted
 				- Rank increases by one if certain conditions are met
+				- Each rank promotion contains a requirement for
 				- Win game if max rank reached
 			- Die of certain causes
 				- Natural causes random but chance increases in later years
+				-
 				- Results in game over
 		- Functions encompassing decisions that players make during turns that can affect the above members and functions:
 			- (Mostly self-explanatory in above context)